bamert/agentickernel/README.md

 # Why
 The performance of compute kernels is critical for a wide range of applications.
 Optimizing these kernels often requires time-consuming hand-tuning.
 In this project we consider the trade-offs between cost (for API access to the models) of various frontier and local models and demonstrate that local models can be very competitive under budget constraints.

-* Note*The code is deliberately kept simple and in a single file and is not intended for production use.
+*Note* This repository is an experimental benchmark harness, not a production framework.
+The implementation is intentionally kept small and contained to make the optimization loop easy to inspect and reproduce.

 # Requirements and how to use
 - A C compiler, `cmake` and google benchmark.